Military service members and veterans have seen major changes to their pay and benefits over the past several years.

 The transfer must happen while you are still in uniform.
 Veterans who have already separated from the military are not eligible to transfer their benefits.
 Children are only eligible to start using the transferred benefits after the service member doing the transfer has completed at least 10 years of service.
 Spouses can use the transferred benefits right away.

-• A pending court case could allow veterans who are eligible for both the Post-9/11 GI Bill and the Montgomery GI Bill to use both benefits consecutively, essentially giving some veterans another 12 months of education benefits.
-The issue is under appeal, and may not be settled in time for the start of the 2021-2022 academic year.
+A pending court case could allow veterans who are eligible for both the Post-9/11 GI Bill and the Montgomery GI Bill to use both benefits consecutively, essentially giving some veterans another 12 months of education benefits.
+The issue is under appeal and may not be settled in time for the start of the 2022-2023 academic year.

-• Starting in August 2022, active-duty servicemembers will also be eligible for the VA Yellow Ribbon program, which allows private schools to match VA benefits with their own tuition assistance.
+Starting in August 2022, active duty service members are eligible for the VA Yellow Ribbon program, which allows private schools to match VA benefits with their own tuition assistance.

-You can find more detailed info about the GI Bill here.
+You can find more details here on the GI Bill.

-You can find a GI Bill Comparison Tool here.
+You can head here for a GI Bill Comparison Tool.

 You can apply for the Post-9/11 GI Bill online or by visiting a local VA regional office.
 If you’ve already chosen a school or program, arrange a meeting with the institution’s VA certifying official, who can help you get started.